abtieku/bikesharing/README.md

 # Bikesharing

 ## Overview

-Make a sub-heading
+#### What is this about?

 The purpose of this analysis is to convince investors that a bike-sharing business in Des Moines is a good idea.
-We are doing this by showing various visualizations of bike-sharing data in New York City that was taken in August 2019.
+I am doing this by showing various visualizations of bike-sharing data in New York City that was taken in August 2019.

 ## Results

-make a sub-heading - there needs to be 7 and there needs to be a description and results for each and embed the Tableau link
+#### What are the results?

-Here are the various story pages I presented:
+Here are the various story pages I presented in an attempt to answer 6 questions:

 - Who uses the bike-sharing program?